Harrogate: Cricket

 Harrogate Cricket Club is to be the home of Yorkshire Women cricket team.
-Until 1995 the town hosted one Yorkshire county game per year at the St George's Road cricket ground.
+Until 1995, the town hosted one Yorkshire county game per year at St George's Road cricket ground.
 Since 2022, the ground has been sponsored by Kirbys Solicitors.
-In 2008, a fire destroyed the historic old pavilion at the ground but it has since been re-built with a modern pavilion, bar, function room and changing rooms.
+In 2008, a fire destroyed the historic old pavilion at the ground, but it has since been re-built with a modern pavilion, bar, function room and changing rooms.

 Harrogate Cricket Club has 4 Saturday teams: